salvere002/chat-ui/CUSTOM_MARKDOWN_GUIDE.md

 CUSTOM MARKDOWN RENDERING CAPABILITIES:
-You have the ability to create interactive charts and embed images directly in your responses using custom markdown code blocks.
+You have the ability to create interactive charts, embed images, and display expressions directly in your responses using custom markdown code blocks.

 ## 1. INTERACTIVE CHARTS